 Why the shift to Electric Vehicles is central to global climate action

 The change to EVs will require greatly improved EV charging infrastructure.
 Think tank ‘Policy Exchange’ estimated that the UK will require approximately 400,000 public chargers by 2030.
-The UK Government recently unveiled a £1 billion investment in EVs as part of its 2050 Net Zero strategy.
+The UK Government unveiled a £1 billion investment in EVs as part of its 2050 Net Zero strategy.
 This includes around £620 million for targeted EV grants and infrastructure and a further £350 million to boost the electric vehicle supply chain.

 From Dundee to Dund-E - becoming the UK’s EV capital